 In the morning you will have breakfast as the sun rises before going on a long walk through the park.
 Ruaha National Park is home to some of the best game in the whole of Africa, seeing it on foot is a completely different experience to seeing it from the comfort of a 4 x 4.
 An armed ranger and a field guide take the walks, and their combined knowledge will ensure that you learn a huge amount about your surroundings.

 Return to the camp before lunch and then go out on an afternoon walk or game drive, depending on your preference.
 Then spend one more night under the stars, listening to the sounds of the bush, before returning back to Jongomero Camp the following morning.

 Doing a walking safari from Jongomero is highly recommended by the Expert Africa team.
 However it is not for everyone, so please give us a call if you are considering it.

-Ideal length of stay
+- Ideal length of stay